Social Work

 To add principal licensure, you will take an additional 3 credit hours.

 Our online Master of Arts in Education Innovative Teacher Leadership and Instructional Coaching program reinforces interpersonal relationships among educators and builds their capacity to improve universal classroom instruction strategically and purposefully.
+This program does not lead to licensure.

 How many credits is a master’s in education innovative teacher leadership and instructional coaching certificate?